featured image

 • Determine the business case for the entertainment: Ensure that the entertainment expenses were incurred for business purposes and not for personal reasons.
 The entertainment should be related to your business and for the benefit of your employees.

-• Keep records: Make sure you keep records of all staff entertainment expenses that you are planning to claim VAT on.
+• Keep records: Make sure you keep records of all staff entertainment expenses that you are planning to reclaim VAT on.
 This includes receipts, invoices, and other relevant documentation.

 It's important to note that the rules and regulations regarding VAT can vary by country, so non-UK businesses should check with their local tax authority or a qualified VAT professional to ensure that they are following the correct procedures.